-- Alongside screening opportunities afforded from option C, option C has been identified as the preferred site to be taken
+Alongside screening opportunities afforded from option C, option C has been identified as the preferred site to be taken through to planning and development.

 All site options have similar environmental constraints in terms of being located within the Glen Affric to Strathconon Special Protection Area (SPA), Glen Strathfarrar National Scenic Area (NSA) Glen Strathfarrar Site of Special Scientific Interest (SSSI) and Strathglass Special Area of Conservation (SAC).